Has the HIV prevalence rate among college students in South Africa really risen as high as 41%?

 If the statistic was correct, the HIV prevalence rate among students would be nearly four times the national estimate of 11.2%.
 Could it be?

 Further education and training (FET) colleges provide vocational learning in specialised fields for students with a Grade 9 high school qualification.
+In 2013, the latest year for which figures are available, nearly 800 000 students were enrolled at FET colleges across South Africa.

 “HIV infection rates among students are not that high,” he said.
 “The figure of 41% refers to the number of students involved in sexual activities with multiple partners.”